sbrks/flashcards/README.md

 6. User has option to test themselves with pre-populated Qs/As (Javascript, Spanish), or input their own data

+## Planned Features
+1. The working version where a user can generate their own content needs a lot of work.
+I have begun working on a separate form/localStorage project where users can enter questions and answers of their own.
+Once I solidify the logic I hope to connect this feature to the main site.

+2. Implement a calendar or reminder system to make use of 'spaced repition' learning

+3. Score/progress tracker so user can keep track of their progress

 ## Issues & Unsolved Problems